jupyterhub/zero-to-jupyterhub-k8s/CONTRIBUTING.md

 1. [Download & install minikube](https://github.com/kubernetes/minikube#installation)

-   For MacOS, you may find installing from https://github.com/kubernetes/minikube/releases may be more stable than using Homebrew.
+   For MacOS, you may find installing from https://github.com/kubernetes/minikube/releases is more stable than using Homebrew.

 2. Start minikube
    ```